hwchw316/stocksapp_hwchw316-/README.md

 2. format chart data datetime to EPOCH format that apexcharts require
 3. reorder chart data to oldest to newest instead of newest to oldest for chart to display in the right chronological order
 4. ensure that render chart data is deleted else chart will display previous search data

-5.
+### Stats page
+1. test the local storage inputs
+2. ensure that the html is not overwritten and persist for color change to work
+3. ensure thousand seperator is not an return an empty element

 ## credits
-1. https://www.youtube.com/watch?v=hvU9Wegza94  for making a publish datetime entry
+1. [youtube coder that does] (https://www.youtube.com/watch?v=hvU9Wegza94)  for making a publish datetime entry